Enhanced cleaning & disinfection guide for Turo hosts

 Step 2: Disinfect

 Make sure your vehicle interior is cool before applying any disinfectant.
-Applying disinfectant to warm or hot surfaces increases evaporation and reduces the “wet” or “dwell/contact time” of the disinfectant, reducing its ability to kill viruses.
+Applying disinfectant to warm or hot surfaces increases evaporation and reduces the effectiveness of the disinfectant.

 Refer to the "contact time" or "dwell time" on the disinfectant’s instructions; the surface must stay wet for the entire dwell or contact time to kill germs effectively.